Donskoy-Andrey/Diffusion_Competition/README.md

 # Competitive task on supercomputer practice

 ## Formulation of the diffusion problem
-The solution of the non-stationary diffusion equation with unknown U is considered.
+The solution of the non-stationary diffusion equation with unknown U is considered:
 ```math
 U = U(x, y, z, t):
 ```